-AUSLAN (Continuing Pathway - Semester 1 and Semester 2)
+72. Subject Name: AUSLAN - (Continuing Pathway - Semester 1 and Semester 2)

-At Year 9, students learn to sign and read Australian Sign Language for the purpose of exchanging information, making plans, expressing preferences, opinions and making comparisons.
+Description of the Learning: At Year 9, students learn to sign and read Australian Sign Language for the purpose of exchanging information, making plans, expressing preferences, opinions and making comparisons.
 This course aims to build effective language skills and strategies in Australian Sign Language as well as build understandings of Deaf culture and history.
 Students will interact in the target language with a variety of sign texts and activities and when possible, with individuals from our local Deaf community.